ToxiCraft: A Novel Framework for Synthetic Generation of Harmful Information: Abstract

 \section{Abstract}

 In different NLP tasks, detecting harmful content is crucial for online environments, especially with the growing influence of social media.
 However, previous research has two main issues: 1) a lack of data in low-resource settings, and 2) inconsistent definitions and criteria for judging harmful content, requiring classification models to be robust to spurious features and diverse.
-We propose \textbf{Toxicraft}, a novel framework for synthesizing datasets of harmful information to address these weaknesses.
+We propose \textbf{ToxiCraft}, a novel framework for synthesizing datasets of harmful information to address these weaknesses.
 With only a small amount of seed data, our framework can generate a wide variety of synthetic, yet remarkably realistic, examples of toxic information.
 Experimentation across various datasets showcases a notable enhancement in detection model robustness and adaptability, surpassing or close to the gold labels.
-We release the generated data at Github upon acceptance.
+Dataset is available at \href{https://github.com/zackhuiiiii/ToxiCraft}{this GitHub repository.}

-Warning: This paper has instances of hateful and offensive language to serve as examples.
+\dangersignw This paper has instances of hateful and offensive language to serve as examples.